 We regularly monitor our liquidity position, including cash levels, credit lines, principal investment commitments, interest and principal payments on debt, capital expenditures, dividend payments, purchases of shares of Class A common stock and matters relating to liquidity and to compliance with regulatory net capital requirements.
-At March 31, 2017, Lazard had approximately \$891 million of cash, with such amount including approximately \$446 million held at Lazard's operations outside the U.S. Since Lazard provides for U.S. income taxes on substantially all of its unrepatriated foreign earnings, we expect that no material amount of additional U.S. income taxes would be recognized upon receipt of dividends or distributions of such earnings from our foreign operations.
+At March 31, 2018, Lazard had approximately \$962 million of cash, with such amount including approximately \$631 million held at Lazard's operations outside the U.S. Since Lazard provides for U.S. income taxes on substantially all of its unrepatriated foreign earnings, we expect that no material amount of additional U.S. income taxes would be recognized upon receipt of dividends or distributions of such earnings from our foreign operations.
+Although the Tax Act generally requires companies to pay a one-time repatriation tax on previously unremitted foreign earnings of certain non-U.S. corporate subsidiaries, most of the Company's operations outside the U.S. are conducted in "pass-through" entities for U.S. income taxes on their earnings.
+As a result, the Company expects that no material amount of additional U.S. income taxes on their earnings.
+As a result, the Company expects that no material amount of additional U.S. income taxes on their repatriation tax or otherwise upon the receipt of cash dividends or distributions of such earnings of such earnings from our foreign operations.

 We maintain lines of credit in excess of anticipated liquidity requirements.
-As of March 31, 2017, Lazard had approximately \$172 million in unused lines of credit available to it, including a \$150 million, five-year, senior revolving credit facility with a group of lenders that expires in September 2020 (the "Amended and Restated Credit Agreement") (see "-Financing Activities" below) and unused lines of credit available to LFB of approximately \$21 million (at March 31, 2017 exchange rates).
+As of March 31, 2018, Lazard had approximately \$170 million in unused lines of credit available to it, including a \$150 million, five-year, senior revolving credit facility with a group of lenders that expires in September 2020 (the "Amended and Restated Credit Agreement") (see "-Financing Activities" below) and unused lines of credit available to LFB of approximately \$18 million (at March 31, 2018 exchange rates).